CrackberryPi/hardware/README.md

 A properly sized Lithium Ion battery should be sourced, and a charging circuit included on our board.
 We might be able to use the micro-USB power-connector on the Pi for power input, although our system should optimally include an actual on/off switch so that even security-conscious users can be certain the system is actually off when they think it is off.

 This means adding an extra micro-usb port on our PCB, which is intended for charging the battery.
-The RPi will in turn be powered through the appropriate GPIO pin, with a switch in between.
+The RPi will in turn be powered through the appropriate pin on the connector, with a switch in between.
 This allows the battery to charge while all other components are turned off.

-We aim to have *** hours battery life.
+Current best battery we can find is [this one](https://www.adafruit.com/products/354) from Adafruit, which fits rather perfectly and at 3.7V * 4.4 Ah would give us 16.28 Wh which at 5W gives us somewhat over 3 hrs of operation.

 ### HAT standard